-- AFTER these things when the anger of King Ahasuerus had subsided, he remembered Vashti and what she had done and what had been decreed against her. - 2 Then the king's attendants, who served him, said, "Let beautiful young virgins be sought for the king. - 3 "Let the king appoint overseers in all the provinces of his kingdom that they may gather every beautiful young virgin to the citadel of Susa, to the harem, into the custody of Hegai, the king's eunuch, who is in charge of the women; and let their cosmetics be given them. - 4 "Then let the young lady who pleases the king be queen in place of Vashti."
-And the matter pleased the king, and he did accordingly. - 5 Now there was at the citadel in Susa a Jew whose name was Mordecai, the son of Jair, the son of Shimei, the son of Kish, a Benjamite, - 6 who had been taken into exile from Jerusalem with the captives who had been exiled with Jeconiah king of Judah, whom Nebuchadnezzar the king of Babylon had exiled. - 7 He was bringing up Hadassah, that is Esther, his uncle's daughter, for she had no father or mother.
-Now the young lady was beautiful of form and face, and when her father and her mother died, Mordecai took her as his own daughter. - 8 So it came about when the command and decree of the king were heard and many young ladies were gathered to the citadel of Susa into the custody of Hegai, that Esther was taken to the king's palace into the custody of Hegai, who was in charge of the women.
+- AFTER these things, when the anger of King Ahasuerus had abated, he remembered Vashti and what she had done and what had been decreed against her. - 2 Then the king's young men who attended him said, "Let beautiful young virgins be sought out for the king. - 3 "And let the king appoint officers in all the provinces of his kingdom to gather all the beautiful young virgins to the harem in Susa the citadel, under custody of Hegai, the king's eunuch, who is in charge of the women.
+Let their cosmetics be given them. - 4 "And let the young woman who pleases the king be queen instead of Vashti."
+This pleased the king, and he did so. - 5 Now there was a Jew in Susa the citadel whose name was Mordecai, the son of Jair, son of Shimei, son of Kish, a Benjaminite, - 6 who had been carried away from Jerusalem among the captives carried away with Jeconiah king of Judah, whom Nebuchadnezzar king of Babylon had carried away. - He was bringing up Hadassah, that is Esther, the daughter of his uncle, for she had neither father nor mother.
+The young woman had a beautiful figure and was lovely to look at, and when her father and her mother died, Mordecai took her as his own daughter. - 8 So when the king's order and his edict were proclaimed, and when many young women were gathered in Susa the citadel in custody of Hegai, Esther also was taken into the king's palace and put in custody of Hegai, who had charge of the women.